FEMA Hadn't Ordered Ventilators. Manufacturers Forged Ahead Anyway

 The government had another tool at its disposal, one designed specifically to cope with a medical manufacturing crunch.
 It wasn't deployed until after the production boom was well underway.

-The military has "medical contingency" contracts, where a manufacturer agrees to deliver a set number of a product under normal conditions, and also prepares to rapidly scale up production if the Pentagon asks them to.
-They have to prove their suppliers can handle the stress of suddenly boosting output.
+The military has "medical contingency" contracts, where a manufacturer agrees to deliver a set number of a product under normal conditions, and also prepares to rapidly scale up production if the Pentagon asks it to.
+It has to prove its suppliers can handle the stress of suddenly boosting output.

 At any point the Pentagon could have used those contracts to order an increase in multiple manufacturers' output of ventilators.
 But Zoll Medical told NPR that the Department of Defense did not activate its contingency contract until March 26 — by which point Zoll had already begun the process of ramping up production 25-fold.